turingschool/curriculum/source/topics/decorators.markdown

   end
 ```

-Now all elements of the collection are decorated and our index should work properly.
+Now all elements of the collection are decorated and our index should display properly.

-The original Demeter violation is *still there*, but now it can be cleaned in just one spot -- by adding a counter cache column to the `articles` table and accessing the cache in the decorator.

 ### Links

+Delete links are a pain to write.
+Want your delete link to actually be an image?
+Double pain.

-I hate writing delete links.
-In the `show.html.erb`, I'm using a helper to generate the link with icon:
+The `show.html.erb` is currently using a custom helper to generate the link with icon:

 ```erb
 <%= delete_icon(@article, "Delete") %>
 ```

 Which calls this helper in `IconsHelper`:

 ```ruby
   def delete_icon(object, link_text = nil)